 - The applicant's thesis research must be in molecular/cellular biology.

-- Students apply to the CMB TG during years 2 & 3 of their graduate careers.
+- Students apply to the CMB TG during years two & three of their graduate careers.
 MSTP and international students are not eligible to apply.

-- The applicant must be in good academic standing in a Ph.D. program in one of the eight participating departments (Biochemistry, Biological Structure, Biology, Immunology, Microbiology, Pathology, Pharmacology, and Physiology & Biophysics), or in the MCB, Neuroscience or BMSD programs.
+- The applicant must be in good academic standing in a Ph.D. program in one of the eight participating departments: Biochemistry, Biological Structure, Biology, Immunology, Microbiology, Pathology, Pharmacology, and Physiology & Biophysics, or in one of the three participating programs, MCB, Neurology & Behavior or Biological Physics, Stucture & Design (BPSD).
 The applicant’s PI, on the other hand, must be an MCB interdisciplinary group faculty member.
 Further, the MCB faculty member must hold either a primary appointment or adjunct appointment in one of the eight participating departments.
 MD/PhD and international students are not eligible.

 - The applicant must be willing to fulfill the NIH requirement of participating in a program in the principles of scientific integrity by attending the Biomedical Research Integrity Lecture Series sponsored by the School of Medicine.

 - The applicant must have completed or be willing to complete 4 modules of the conjoint series.

 - The applicant must be willing to attend every meeting of a monthly evening student presentation series as a requirement of participation.